Group Testing: An Information Theory Perspective: Noisy (near-)definite defectives

 The strongest results among those in \cite{scarlett-johnson} are for the addition noise model (Example \ref{ex:Z}), in which the achievability curve matches an algorithm-independent converse for Bernoulli testing for a wide range of $\alpha \in (0,1)$.
-Various rates are also provided for the Z channel and symmetric noise models; see the following section for example plots for the latter case.
-For each of these models, the rate converges to the noiseless DD rate (Section \ref{sec:DD}) in the low noise limit.
-On the other hand, the convergence can be rather slow, with visible gaps remaining even for low noise levels.
+In contrast, wider gaps are observed for the Z channel and symmetric noise models.
+For each of these models, the rate converges to the noiseless DD rate (Section \ref{sec:DD}) in the low noise limit, though the convergence can be rather slow, with visible gaps remaining even for low noise levels such as $0.001$.